oracle-livelabs/oci-migration/ecc-hol/query/run-dataload.md

 ## Task 1: Set up RBAC

-* To perform RBAC setup with the UMX\_ECC\_RBACAuto.sh script, you should type the following command (case is important):
+1. To perform RBAC setup with the UMX\_ECC\_RBACAuto.sh script, you should type the following command (case is important):

 <pre><button class="copy-button" title="Copy text to clipboard">Copy</button><code class="hljs apache"><span class="copy-code"><span class="hljs-attribute">source /u01/install/APPS/EBSapps.env run
 </span></code></pre></li>

-* Move to the $FND_TOP/bin directory for your Oracle E-Business Suite instance using the following command:
+2. Move to the $FND_TOP/bin directory for your Oracle E-Business Suite instance using the following command:

 <pre><button class="copy-button" title="Copy text to clipboard">Copy</button><code class="hljs apache"><span class="copy-code"><span class="hljs-attribute">cd $FND_TOP/bin
 </span></code></pre></li>

-* Run the script using the following command:
+3. Run the script using the following command:

 <pre><button class="copy-button" title="Copy text to clipboard">Copy</button><code class="hljs apache"><span class="copy-code"><span class="hljs-attribute">./UMX_ECC_RBACAuto.sh
 </span></code></pre></li>

-* When prompted, enter the user name and password of the APPS (username and password is <b>apps</b>) user for the Oracle E-Business Suite instance.
+4. When prompted, enter the user name and password of the APPS (username and password is **apps**) user for the Oracle E-Business Suite instance.

-* When prompted, enter the full path and file name for your .csv input file.
+5. When prompted, enter the full path and file name for your .csv input file.
 If your file is named UMX\_ECC\_RBAC.csv and is present in the same directory as the UMX\_ECC\_RBACAuto.sh file, then the script uses that file by default and does not prompt you for the file name and path.

-* The following example shows sample output from the script:
+6. The following example shows sample output from the script:

 <pre><span class="hljs-attribute">
 -bash-3.00$ ./UMX_ECC_RBACAuto.sh